Basic Agent Examples¶

 - Uses

-to make asynchronous calls to the configured LLM API endpoint (LOCAL_API_BASE_URL
+httpxto make asynchronous calls to the configured LLM API endpoint (LOCAL_API_BASE_URL). - Handles basic OpenAI-compatible request/response structure (

-). - Takes LLM configuration (URL, model name, API key) from environment variables.
+/chat/completions). - Takes LLM configuration (URL, model name, API key) from environment variables.

 - Uses